RunestoneInteractive/InstructorGuide/_sources/Registration/registerYourself.rst

 First-time Registration
 -----------------------

 1. Open the following url in another tab: https://runestone.academy/runestone/default/user/register.
 The form is pretty self-explanatory, except for the *Course Name* field.
 There is information about that on the right side.
 You can specify one of the strings that identify one of the public courses that the server knows about: thinkcspy, pythonds, etc.  Or you can enter the string for a custom course.
-Please enter *sigcse2019* in the *Course Name* field.
-This is the course name for this ebook.

 2. Click *Register*